 quality, cleanliness and temperature.

-they recommend cleaning evaporator tubes once every three years for closed systems.
-But if the evaporator is part of an open
+and they recommend cleaning evaporator tubes once every three years for closed systems.
+But if the evaporator is part of an

 Managers can consider two primary methods for cleaning tubes:

-water-box covers, brushing the tubes and flushing with clean water.
-For internally enhanced tubes, managers should consult the
+the water-box covers, brushing the tubes and flushing with clean water.
+For internally enhanced tubes, managers should

-determine the proper chemical solution required.
-A thorough mechanical cleaning should always follow a chemical cleaning.
+to determine the proper chemical solution required.
+A thorough mechanical cleaning should always follow a chemical

 New chillers feature automatic tube-brushing systems, which can be retrofit onto existing chillers.
 These systems use small,

-condenser water-piping system, and every six hours, the system automatically reverses the flow through the condenser tubes for
+in condenser water-piping system, and every six hours, the system automatically reverses the flow through the condenser

-Coupled with proper water treatment, these systems virtually eliminate fouling within the chiller and maintain design-approach
+Coupled with proper water treatment, these systems virtually eliminate fouling within the chiller and maintain design-

 Step 3: Ensure a Leak-free Unit